Silver bromate

-Silver bromate is an inorganic compound with the molecular formula AgBrO_{3}.
+Silver bromate is an inorganic compound with the chemical formula AgBrO_{3}.
 It is a white powder that is toxic and is both light and heat-sensitive.

+Preparation

+Silver bromate can be precipitated by adding dilute potassium bromate solution to a solution of silver nitrate.

 Uses

 Silver bromate can be used as an oxidant for the transformation of tetrahydropyranyl ethers to carbonyl compounds.